ramblingsofadev/docs/http-requests.md

     ->build();
 ```

-> **Note:** By default, negotiated request bodies will be serialized to JSON, but you can specify a different default content type, eg `new NegotiatedRequestBuilder(null, 'text/xml')`.
+> **Note:** By default, negotiated request bodies will be serialized to JSON, but you can specify a different default content type, eg `new NegotiatedRequestBuilder(defaultContentType: 'text/xml')`.

 <h2 id="headers">Headers</h2>